 How did these modifications affect the way the cello is played and the way the music sounds ?
 Basically, they helped cellists to play both louder and more “sostenuto” (sustained, legato).
 Both of these characteristics were (and still are) necessary for Romantic Music and large concert halls.
 Unfortunately however they are usually not so appropriate for earlier music.

 The early bow had a more pronounced natural tendency to get softer towards both ends, and louder towards the middle than the modern bow.
-It’s attack (articulation) was much smoother and softer as the hair tension was less.
+It’s attack (articulation) was much smoother and softer as the hair tension was lower.
 When we play Renaissance, Baroque and early Classical Period music we need to be aware of these differences.
 Even if we are using a modern “romantic” bow, we can imitate the early bow by using lighter, faster bow strokes and by playing less legato, less sostenuto in general.
 Romantic sostenuto legato bowing doesn’t have much place in stylistic (authentic) Baroque playing.

 Therefore, to play in a more “authentic”, less romanticised style, it can help to let the longer bow strokes fade out a little towards their ends, as in the following examples taken from the Bach Solo Cello Suites: